Syslog

 When a Syslog connection is requested from within an Integration Flow or Connector, the system reads the configured connection parameters.

-In TCP mode, a persistent socket is opened for each environment, automatic reconnection is applied when active connection closes; stateless sending is performed in UDP mode.
+In TCP mode, a persistent socket is opened for each environment; log messages are queued asynchronously and sent in order.
+When the queue is full, new messages are routed to the failover connector.
+Automatic reconnection is applied when the active connection closes or a write timeout occurs; stateless sending is performed in UDP mode.

 If TLS is used, certificate-based Authentication is applied; otherwise, syslog server's IP-based security policies come into play.